BJP gets more star power, singer Daler Mehndi joins party

 New Delhi, Apr 26: Singer Daler Mehndi joined Bharatiya Janata Party in presence of BJP North West Delhi candidate Hans Raj Hans and Union Minister Vijay Goel.

 The singer joined the league of celebrities, who recently took a political plunge this Lok Sabha elections.
+The Punjabi pop singer Daler Mehndi had joined Congress earlier in 2013.

 Also Read | Seeking re-election in temple town, PM Modi files nomination from Varanasi